 It is important to note that Santee Cooper utilized integration costs as a \$/MWh adder for the modeled cost of solar and wind resources only when developing optimal portfolios.
 This is done because the EnCompass optimization simulations reflect a simplified dispatch of typical week daily profiles by month that does not consider unit commitment.
 This simplification was applied when evaluating and establishing optimal portfolios to allow the EnCompass model to reach solutions that might not have been possible with simulations reflecting unit commitment given computer runtime and memory limitations.
 By including integration costs, Santee Cooper can be assured that system costs normally associated with operating resources in response to renewable resource integration were captured in its portfolio optimization simulations.
-When preparing projections of production costs for previously optimized portfolios, on the other hand, Santee Cooper utilized a more robust all-hours (8760 hours per year) and full resource commitment for simulations and, therefore, does not use integration costs for production cost simulation and reporting.
+When preparing projections of production costs for previously optimized portfolios, on the other hand, Santee Cooper utilized a more robust all-hours (8760 hours per year) and full resource commitment for simulations and, therefore, does not use integration costs for production costs for previously optimized portfolios, on the other hand, Santee Cooper utilized a more robust all-hours (8760 hours per year) and full resource commitment for simulations and, therefore, does not use integration costs for production costs